Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-03-Animation.md

 ## Project requirements

 Recreate the animations in the demo file on your own.
 Some of these animations use CSS Animation with Key frames and other use CSS transitions.
-Do youe best to do these on your own.
-You can peek at the source code of the demo file for a hint if you get stuck,
+Do your best to do these on your own.
+You can peek at the source code of the demo file for a hint if you get stuck.

+### Stretch Goals
+- Get started on your custom CSS animation: [assignment-4](assignment-04-Animate-Logo.md)

 ### Deliverable